Results from the April 6th, 2013 written exam were released by mail on Friday May 10th, 2013.

 Preventive Dental Assistants (PDAs) listed with the Royal College of Dental Surgeons of Ontario (RCDSO) prior to January 1, 2000, may not require the NDAEB certificate to perform certain intra-oral duties.

-For information regarding certification in Ontario, please contact the Ontario Dental Assistants' Association at www.odaa.org or call 1-800-461-4348.
+For information regarding certification in Ontario, please contact the Ontario Dental Assistants’ Association at [email protected] or call 1-800-461-4348.
+The Ontario Dental Assistants Association is the Membership and Certifying body for dental assistants in Ontario.
+ODAA Membership and Certification is recommended.

 To confirm the requirement for the NDAEB certificate in your province, you are urged to contact the Dental Assisting Regulatory Authority.